ErlingHauan/FormFactory/README.md

 To run the app, clone the repo with `git clone https://github.com/ErlingHauan/FormFactory`, and `cd` into the directory.

 ## Run in Docker
-To run the build in containers, run `docker-compose up --build` and then `yarn db:seed` to populate the database (required).
+To run the build in containers, run `docker-compose up --build -d` and then `yarn db:seed` to populate the database (required).
 If you are getting an error regarding a missing Dotnet utility, try running `dotnet tool install --global dotnet-ef --version 8.*` before seeding.

 Access the frontend on http://localhost:3030. \
 The backend endpoints can be viewed at https://localhost:8081. \
-A database GUI is available on http://localhost:5050/ (log in with "a@a.com" and password "123456").

 ## Run in development mode
 If you want to run the frontend or the backend outside of Docker, please see the steps below. \